Senior Program Manager

 Her work at Reboot has spanned from leading multi-country design research for the Wikimedia Foundation on how to sustain volunteer contributions to a collective knowledge platform, to overseeing research and design of an initiative with the New York City Mayor’s Office of Criminal Justice to reduce arrests related to low-level offenses.
 Most recently she has conducted research to understand participant needs and objectives for the design of a collaborative event to envision the future of open government contracting.

 Lauren’s background in international education has taken her from the field to the policy level.
 In Pune, India she researched teacher motivation and worked in youth development with The Alliance for Global Education.
 As a Research Analyst with the World Bank, Lauren developed recommendations for the Zambian government based on national surveys assessing the quality and expenditure flow of their education system.

 Hailing originally from the great state of Texas, Lauren moved north to study international relations at American University.
-While there she served as President of the Eta Phi Chapter of Alpha Phi Omega, a national service organization.
+She went on to obtain an MFA in Design for Social Innovation at the School of Visual Arts, where she developed a communications campaign to promote community-led placemaking efforts in Brownsville, Brooklyn.
 Despite having stuck around Yankee territory, Lauren remains a fervent ambassador of Tex-Mex, real barbeque, and the Houston Astros.